2015–16 Missouri Tigers men's basketball team: Previous season

 The Tigers finished the 2014–15 season 9–23, 3–15 in SEC play to finish in last place in conference.
 They lost in the first round of the SEC tournament to South Carolina.

 Season

 Missouri was coming off a disappointing 2014-15 season that saw the Tigers end the year 9–23, 3–15 in SEC play, to finish in last place.
 They lost in the first round of the SEC tournament to South Carolina.

 On January 13, 2016, Missouri announced that it was self-imposing a ban from postseason play in 2016 due to violations committed under the previous head coach, Frank Haith.
-Missouri vacated all wins from the 2013-14 season and will lose one of its men's basketball scholarships in 2015-16 and another no later than the 2017-18 season.
+Missouri vacated all wins from the 2013–14 season, and would lose one of its men's basketball scholarships in 2015–16 and another no later than the 2017–18 season.

 On February 16, 2016, Missouri announced that junior guard Wes Clark was "no longer a member of the men's basketball program," just minutes before their game against South Carolina.